mridoni/gixsql/README.md

    EXEC SQL VAR NUM4 IS FLOAT(6,2) END-EXEC.
 ```

-As of v1.0.10 the supported SQL types are `FLOAT`, `REAL`, `INTEGER`, `DECIMAL`. `VARCHAR2` is supported at a syntactic level but for now is treated as a standard `VARCHAR`.
+As of version 1.0.10, the supported SQL types are `FLOAT`, `REAL`, `INTEGER`, `DECIMAL`.
+`VARCHAR2` is supported at a syntactic level but for now is treated as a standard `VARCHAR`.

 ### Prepared statements
-Starting from v1.0.10 GixSQL supports prepared statements:
+Since version 1.0.10 GixSQL supports prepared statements:

 ```cobol
        WORKING-STORAGE SECTION.